RahulShagri/Reddit-Statistics/README.md

 # Reddit-Statistics

-Script to visualise the realation between Creation Time and the Total Number of posts that made it to the Top 100 of 50 Subreddits.
+Script to visualise the relation between Creation Time and the Total Number of posts that made it to the Top 100 of 50 Subreddits.
 Sources: Reddit API,
 Tools: Python and MS Excel